ajani349/web102_prework/README.md

 Describe any challenges encountered while building the app.

-Researched "header" tag as a more visually appealing way to present game name and description.
+Researched "header" tag as a more visually appealing way to present game name and description in the cards.

+Implementing Fuse.js was challenging to do locally, but setting the fuse object as a global variable within the file made it able to be accessed across all JS files.
+As a result, I was able to use it in search.js file for searching for a game.

+I also had some challenges with using flexbox in the modal to arrange the information how I wanted it to.
+By experimenting and playing around with it, it came out how I wanted.

 ## License